aminblm/ai_systems_design_from_scratch/README.md

 Here is the updated, comprehensive list of all **71 distinct technologies, tools, and concepts** explicitly called out in your repository roadmap.

-They are organized by operational domain so that you can easily copy and paste this block directly into your `README.md` or architectural planning documents.

 ---

 ### Complete Technology Implementation Registry